rsdoiel/antenna/archives/2025/retro_computing_2025.26.md

 ---

-## WROCC July 2025 talk on Wednesday
+## WROCC July 2025 talk on Wednesday with RISCOSbits

 date: 2025-06-30, from: Icon Bar, RISC OS News